cutmeat/cbpi-onewire-with-filter/README.md

 # CraftBeerPi One Wire Thermometer Plugin with Filter

-This is basically the default one wire senore plugin but with two additional config parameter.
+This is basically the default one wire senore plugin but with two additional config parameter to filter wrong values

 ## Config Parameter
 * Sensor - The name of the one wire sensor